DiamondLightSource/blueapi/docs/how-to/run-blueapi-and-services-locally.md

 There are also docs in the [Developer Guide](https://dev-guide.diamond.ac.uk/epics-containers/reference/setup/#docker-compose) to set up docker-compose on DLS workstations.

 3. Run `source tests/system_tests/.env` which will set required EPICS environmental variables
 4. Run `blueapi -c tests/system_tests/config.yaml serve` to launch BlueAPI configured to use the launched stack.
-This may take a while, as BlueAPI will attempt to connect to a number of devices via Channel Access
+This may take a while, as BlueAPI will attempt to connect to a number of devices via
+5. In a new terminal window, run the system tests with `tox -e system-test`.
+(You may need to reactivate the venv you created).
+6. To run all the blueapi unit tests: `tox -e tests`
+7. To test changes you have made (in a branch for example), you may need to restart the server.
+Navigate back to the terminal window where the server is running and press CTRL +C
+8. To tear down the associated services: `docker compose -f tests/system_tests/compose.yaml down`

+Channel Access

 To log in through the BlueAPI CLI: